 Researchers are encouraged to annotate specimens they examine.
 Annotations should be made with archival ink or printed on acid-free paper.
 The labels should include the determination, researcher’s name, date, and institution of affiliation.
 Annotation labels should be placed either above or to the left of the specimen label if possible.

 Herbarium specimens are available to scientists for research and education.
 Loans for educational purposes may be obtained from the teaching collection.
-All loan requests should be directed to Dr. Tom Eddy, email@example.com.
+All loan requests should be directed to Dr. David McKenzie, email@example.com.
 Specimens to be shipped will be packed to insure safe arrival and should be returned in the same manner.
 Please specify the expected duration of your loan.
 Loan extensions may be requested.

 Ratibida logo adapted from Helen Sharp watercolor, from the Rare Book Collection of the Lenhardt Library of the Chicago Botanic Garden.